kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 <img src="/images/diagrams/delegated-gateway.webp" alt="" />
 </center>

-The blue lines represent traffic not managed by Kuma and that needs to be configured in your Gateway.
+The blue lines represent traffic not managed by Kuma, which needs to be configured in the Gateway.

 ## Delegated